-Kelsie lives in Utah with her husband Matt and their four awesome kids.
-She graduated summa cum laude from BYU-I with a bachelors degree in Marriage & Family studies, emphasizing in Human Services.
+Kelsie graduated summa cum laude from BYU-I with a bachelors degree in Marriage & Family studies, emphasizing in Human Services.
 She is an alumna of the Institute of Healing Arts where she learned about assisting others with trauma processing.
 She's a licensed massage therapist, a graduate of the Utah College of Massage Therapy.
-She's a contributing author in the books Sacred Silver Linings and Warrioress Rising and hopes to eventually write her own book pertaining to the journey one takes to healing, self-discovery & recovery.
+She's a contributing author in the books Sacred Silver Linings and Warrioress Rising.
 Kelsie is passionate about helping others to feel seen, heard and valued.
-She loves being out in nature and is always up for any adventures that involves hiking, cycling, or paddleboarding.

 Ever since learning of Kintsugi during my own therapy journey, I've felt connected with the symbolism it embodies.
 Due to my own personal experiences and educational pursuits, I'm passionate about advocating for others who are on their own path to recovery.
-Kintsugi can teach us about learning to let go of perfectionism, find the beauty within the broken pieces, as well as embracing one's own unique journey in life.
+Kintsugi can teach us about letting go of perfectionism, finding the beauty within the broken, and embracing one's own unique journey.

 I'm aware that life can often come with a plethora of challenges.
 I'm familiar with how it feels when it seems as though the world as you know it is crumbling beneath your feet.